irenenev24/Winter_Warmer_Recipe_Collection/README.md

  - Icons from Font Awesome
  - Recipes and recipe images from BBC GoodFood.com
  - Website preview from AmIResponsive.com
+ - Nav bar and some form items from Materializecss.com
+ - W3Schools image carousel.

 #### Acknowledgements